curious-broccoli/codabench/README.md

 * Django debug settings don't need to be changed.
 * Buckets don't need to be adjusted manually.
 * Add `127.0.0.1	minio` to `/etc/hosts`.
-* Comment out the TLS block, that has the EAB variables, in the Caddyfile.
+* Comment out the first TLS block in the Caddyfile.
 * Change the connection string in the createbuckets docker compose service back to `http://minio:$MINIO_PORT`.

 ### Production